 fbpx App Store Google Play

-6 Steps To Keeping Your Mobile Wallet Safe
+6 Steps to Keep Your Mobile Wallet Safe

 Mobile wallets provide a convenient, safer way to pay online or in-store.
 Your payment app (Apple Pay, Google Pay, or Samsung Pay) assigns each credit and debit card a virtual number associated only with the mobile wallet and device.
 When you complete a transaction using your mobile wallet, rather than the retailer receiving a 16-digit card number, they receive a randomly generated token that is technically useless after the transaction is complete.
 Additionally, your mobile wallet requires authentication before use, which adds an extra layer of protection for customers and retailers.

 Although mobile wallets are the more safe and secure option for payment, there is no such thing as 100% fraud-free.
-Since you are your best advocate when it comes to the safety of your mobile wallet, here are six steps you can take to protect yourself:
+Since you are your best advocate when it comes to the safety of your mobile wallet, here are six steps you can take to keep your mobile wallet safe:

-1. Protect your smartphone or watch with a password or biometric authentication.
+Have a password or biometric authentication on your devices.
 Passcodes, although annoying, can protect your email, contacts, photos, and banking information.
 Not a big passcode fan?
 Enable fingerprint scanning and facial recognition for safe and easy access to your device.
 Be sure to lock your phone when it’s not in use; we recommend setting your phone to lock after 2-3 minutes.

 For more information, visit our blog: 8 Tips for Creating Account Passwords

-2. Avoid using public Wi-Fi to access sensitive data.
-Especially avoid logging into digital banking on public Wi-Fi as your device is more vulnerable in this setting.
+Especially when trying to access sensitive data.
+If you can, avoid logging into digital banking on public Wi-Fi as your device is more vulnerable in this setting.
 Public Wi-Fi isn’t secure, creating the opportunity for thieves to access your information

 For more information on online safety, visit our blog: How to Stay Safe While Working in Public Locations